Q How do I know I can trust you with my company’s money?

-A The disbursements comprise four separate adverts at different stages of the liquidation in the London Gazette, and the specific bond (which, as stated above, protects your funds).
+A The disbursements comprise several adverts at different stages of the liquidation in the London/Edinburgh Gazette, and the specific bond (which, as stated above, protects your funds).
 Both the advertising and the bond are statutory requirements of any solvent liquidation.
 The disbursements with our service will be comparable with other insolvency practices, however as our headline fee is so competitive, the disbursements look larger in comparison.

 Q £995+this+that…what will it actually cost me in total?

 A See our total cost page for full details and a couple of example costings.
 In most cases it will be £1,500-1,800 all in (inc VAT), though a little higher if your bank balance is particularly large.

 Q I’ve got some liabilities not yet settled/some assets which I’d like transferred out to the shareholder, can I still use your liquidation service?